App-vNext/Polly/docs/extensibility/index.md

 ## Arguments

 Arguments are used by individual delegate types to flow information to the consumer.
 Arguments should always have an `Arguments` suffix and include a `Context` property.
 Using arguments boosts the extensibility and maintainability of the API, as adding new members becomes a non-breaking change.
-For proactive strategies, the arguments structure might resemble:
+For proactive strategies, the arguments structure might resemble the following:

 <!-- snippet: ext-proactive-args -->
 ```cs